 The Negro Motorist Green Book, or more commonly just known as Green Book, was developed by a New York City postal worker named Victor Hugo Green, so the emerging African-American middle class could take their newly-bought automobiles and travel the country when Jim Crow laws were still practiced widely across the South.
 This was a necessary help for non-white travelers who faced “sundown” hours, where you had to leave the area by nightfall to continue segregating people of color.
 By the time Jim Crow laws were outlawed in 1964 by the Civil Rights Act, the Green Book slowly disappeared into obscurity; one would think it still might be needed today.

-In 1962, world-renowned and African-American pianist Dr. Don Shirley (Moonlight’s Maherhala Ali) is about to begin an eight-week concert tour from New York City through the deep, and very segregated, South.
-He won’t be flying in a plane, he will be driving, and interviews a man who can offer the kind of safe-passage so he can come back unharmed or at the very least alive.
-He hires, a not necessarily fast-talker, but a tough one, named Tony Vallelonga (Viggo Mortenson) who needs the money to support his wife (Linda Cardellini) and two boys at home after being laid off for a couple months from his bouncer gig at the Copa.
-He is given the Green Book to navigate his way through the south to Shirley’s record studio.
+In 1962, world-renowned and African-American pianist Dr. Don Shirley (Moonlight’s Maherhala Ali) was about to begin an eight-week concert tour from New York City through the deep and very segregated South.
+There won’t be a plane for him to fly in.
+He will be driving and interviews a man who can offer the kind of safe passage so he can come back unharmed or at the very least alive.
+He hires a not necessarily fast-talker, but a tough one named Tony Vallelonga (Viggo Mortenson), who needs the money to support his wife (Linda Cardellini) and two boys at home after being laid off for a couple of months from his bouncer gig at the Copa.
+The Green Book is handed to him to navigate through the south to Shirley’s record studio.

-Peter Farrelly, a man known for such comedy classic 90’s gross-out comedies (There’s Something About Mary, Dumb and Dumber and Kingpin), directed and co-wrote Green Book, shows a deft touch previously not seen in his other works.
-His film is for the hopeless romantic moviegoer in all of us and is not for the cold-hearted cynic.
+Peter Farrelly, a man, is known for such comedy classic ’90s gross-out comedies (There’s Something About Mary, Dumb and Dumber and Kingpin), directed and co-wrote Green Book, shows a deft touch previously not seen in his other works.
+His film is for the hopeless romantic moviegoer in all of us and not the cold-hearted cynic.
 It’s for the viewer that still believes in films that look for the good in people, in any situation, under harsh circumstances, and allow that feeling to wash over them.
-If you are the former, despite the one-sided view the film might take through Tony’s eyes (the film is co-produced and written by his son Nick Vallelonga), give into Farrelly’s film and your best bet is to let it wash over you as well.
+If you are the former, despite the one-sided view the film might take through Tony’s eyes (the film is co-produced and written by his son Nick Vallelonga), give into Farrelly’s film, and your best bet is to let it wash over you as well.

-Interesting side note: when the credits roll, and pictures of the real subjects appear on screen, if the real-life Tony Vallelonga AKA Tony Lip looks familiar, he should.
-He turned to acting and is the same man who played Carmine Lupertazzi in The Sopranos.
-Who knew he had such an intimate knowledge of the book, from firsthand experience.
-With that, Paul Harvey might say, “good day”.
+Interesting side note: when the credits roll and pictures of the real subjects appear on screen, if the real-life Tony Vallelonga, AKA Tony Lip, looks familiar, he should.
+He turned to act and is the same man who played Carmine Lupertazzi in The Sopranos.
+Who knew he had such an intimate knowledge of the book from firsthand experience.
+With that, Paul Harvey might say, “good day.”